She has a leak probably, one should feel no pain whatsoever if the ostomy appliance was applied correctly.

-If the itching is so bad that she wants to stick something hard under the wafer to scratch it it's likely a fungal infection just like athletes foot.
-Using antifungal foot powder in lieu of stoma powder covered by a spray skin protectant coating should work for this.
-It's okay to use the powder on non wound areas in this case but usually stoma powder is NOT to be used on healthy skin as it will dry it out and cause itching.
+However if the itching is so bad that she wants to stick something hard under the wafer to scratch it it's likely a fungal infection just like athletes foot.
+Using antifungal foot powder in lieu of stoma powder covered by a spray skin protectant coating (30 seconds to dry after each coat) should work for this.
+It's okay to use the powder on non wound areas in this case but usually stoma powder is NOT to be used on healthy skin (wounds only) as it will dry it out and cause itching.

-Now it could be dry skin itching that's the result of using alcohol, stoma powder on healthy skin (use only on wounds) or generally dry skin from other reasons.
+Now it could be dry skin itching that's the result of using alcohol, stoma powder on healthy skin (use only on wounds unless a fungal infection) or generally dry skin from other reasons.
+The fix for this is using oil free eye makeup remover as a adhesive remover and as a deep skin conditioner.

 To resolve this when she removes the wafer and barrier adhesive is to use oil free eye makeup remover (instead of ostomy adhesive remover) available in the cosmetics isle of drug and supermarkets.
 Neutrogena is the best.
-Use no water at first until the skin is clean.
-Soak it in around under the wafer area and it will moisturize the deep skin tissue.
+Use no water and dry wipe the stoma of output at first until the skin is clean.
+Soak the oil free eye makeup remover around under the wafer area and it will moisturize the deep skin tissue and remove any stuck on adhesive.
 Then wash with plain soap and water gently just to remove it from the skin surface, after rinsing the skin should be squeaky clean when the finger is rubbed around the stoma.
+If not wash with the soap and water again.

 Another reason could be she is using creams, oils or lubricants under the wafer which doesn't allow the barrier adhesive (paste of rings) to sufficiently bond to the skin thus output is getting underneath and causing the itching and burning.